-Sunshine Week—a national initiative to promote a dialogue about the importance of open government and freedom of information—is on the horizon (pun most certainly intended).
-Held on March 12 through March 18, Sunshine Week occurs annually, coinciding with James Madison’s birthday and National Freedom of Information Day on March 16.
+Sunshine Week—a national initiative to promote a dialogue about the importance of open government and freedom of information—is on the horizon.
+Held on March 11 through March 17 this year, Sunshine Week occurs annually, coinciding with James Madison’s birthday and National Freedom of Information Day on March 16.

 During Sunshine Week, hundreds of libraries, media organizations, civic groups, nonprofits, schools, federal agencies and other participants engage public discussion on the importance of open government.
 The purpose?
 To highlight the fact that government functions best when it operates transparently and that the public has the right to access information from the government.

-In honor of this upcoming library holiday—and the start of women’s history month—TBT to these five women who advocated for the public’s right to know.
+In honor of this upcoming library holiday—and the start of women’s history month—check out these five women who advocated for the public’s right to know.

 1. Rep. Zoe Lofgren (D-CA)

 Over the course of her long career, Lofgren has consistently sponsored legislation that strengthens the public’s right to access information and her opposition to legislation that impedes First Amendment rights.
 Among her many activities, Rep. Lofgren is well regarded for her work on patent reform, copyright issues, digital rights and net neutrality.
 She successfully fought to initiate the E-rate program that provides affordable internet access for schools, libraries and rural health centers, and she is the author of legislation that would allow the unlocking of cellular phones and other digital devices to give owners more control over their devices.